Grieving Ourselves Whole

 Five live 75 min teaching calls with Chi Young Kim and Langston Kahn

-30 min breakout sessions with trained ritualists following each teaching, offering guided grief support
+30 min breakout sessions with trained ritualists following each teaching, offering grief support

-15+ carefully curated resources to deepen learning around grief, ritual, and collective grief practices
+15+ carefully curated resources to deepen learning around grief, ritual, and grief practices

 Unlimited access to recordings and course materials from this immersive grief course